-The Dialogue process will have to ensure broad acceptance of the results.
-Important criteria in designing the process are that it is:
+The Dialogue process will have to ensure broad acceptance of its results.
+Important criteria in designing the process are:

-- Open, clear, transparent and inclusive; - Involving a broad constituency and explicitly reaching out to the "real" water users at micro-level-often poor people-who do not have access to the communication channels that participatory processes often rely on; - Non-directive and based on voluntary collaboration; - · Based on putting together existing initiatives, where possible.
+- It must be open, clear, transparent and inclusive; - It must involve a broad constituency and explicitly reach out to the "real" water users at micro-level-often poor people-who do not have access to the communication channels that participatory processes often rely on; - It must be non-directive and based on voluntary collaboration; - It must be based on bringing together existing initiatives, where possible.